Christopher G Beevers

 - Phone: (512) 232-3706

-Christopher Beevers received his doctorate in adult clinical psychology from the University of Miami.
+Christopher Beevers received his doctorate in adult clinical psychology from the University of Miami in 2002.
 His clinical internship and postdoctoral fellowship were completed in the Department of Psychiatry and Human Behavior at Brown University.
 Dr. Beevers' primary research interest focuses on the cognitive etiology and treatment of major unipolar depression.
 He believes that understanding normal cognitive processes provides an important foundation for identifying how these processes go awry in clinical depression.
 Further, he is very interested in using experimental psychopathology methods to understand why treatments work and translating these same methods into effective interventions for depression and related psychopathology (e.g., anhedonia, negative affect).
-Dr. Beevers is particularly interested in the interplay between biology (e.g., variants of the serotonin transporter gene), cognitive risk factors for depression.
+Dr. Beevers is particularly interested in the interplay between biology (e.g., variants of the serotonin transporter gene) and cognitive risk and maintaining factors for depression.
 Current project utilize behavioral, eye tracking, and EEG methodologies to measure cognitive bias combined with smart phone methods to measure negative affect in its natural environment.
 He collaborates with numerous faculty at UT, nationally, and internationally.
 Please see this brief video for more information about Dr. Beevers' work.

 See Google Scholar profile for more information.